-Options: Impolite Regardless of the current channel activity, pressing the [PTT]-Key immediately triggers a transmission.

-Polite to CC Regardless of the channel being available, if the Color a transmission.

-Code (CC) matches, pressing the [PTT]-Key will trigger

-Polite to ALL Only of the current channel is available, pressing the

-[PTT]-Key will trigger a transmission.
+Options : Impolite Regardless of the current channel activity, pressing the [PTT]-Key immediately triggers a transmission.
+Polite to CC Regardless of the channel being available, if the Color 10 Dal.
+Code (CC) matches, pressing the [PTT]-Key will trigger 1010 a transmission.
+Polite to ALL Only of the current channel is available, pressing the 4 [PTT]-Key will trigger a transmission.
+Default: Impolite 7162 71

-Default: Impolite

-13.20 RX Group (III)
+RX Group 🕕 13.20

 In order to be able to receive a group call within the channel, a 'RX Group' should be defined and assigned to the channel.
 Only those groups, that are listed with their Digital Contact (TalkGroup ID) within the assigned 'RX Group' may be heard when listening to the channel.
 If set to 'Off' you will not hear any group calls on this channel, unless the group ID is the same as the TX Contact ID (TalkGroup ID).
-This function is used to receive more than just the group selected by the specified entry of the 'Contact List' when listening to the channel.
+This function is used to receive more than just the group selected by the specified Dddity entry of the 'Contact List' when listening to the channel.